Help us look out for Invasive Non-Native Species!

 Working in partnership with neighbouring landowners is critical to prevent re-colonisation when tackling many of these species, and working from the top of a river catchment downstream is vital for several water-related species, like Himalayan balsam and Giant Hogweed.

 Seasonal timing for control efforts is also key.
 Identification sheets and management guides for a few common species are listed below.
 Anyone looking to attempt INNS management is likely to require Environment Agency and/or Natural England permission in advance.

 If your land includes a protected site, e.g. SSSI, Nature Reserve, you can contact Natural England via email for any request for assent, consent or enquiries regarding protected sites which would include herbicide type requests and other forms of invasive species control.

-- Himalayan balsam (Impatiens glandulifera) identification sheet and management
+- Himalayan balsam (Impatiens glandulifera) identification video and management .

-- Giant Hogweed (Heracleum mantegazzianum) Identification sheet and management ***PLEASE NOTE: Sap from this species causes ongoing severe skin reactions and blistering in sunlight (phytotoxicity).
+- Giant Hogweed (Heracleum mantegazzianum) identification video and management .
+Also see the Scottish Invasive Species sheep-grazing trials here: ***PLEASE NOTE: Sap from this species causes ongoing severe skin reactions and blistering in sunlight (phytotoxicity).
 Do not touch with bare skin***

-- Japanese Knotweed (Fallopia japonica) identification sheet and management
+- Japanese Knotweed (Fallopia japonica) identification video and management

 Further species with management guidance are listed here

 Government guidance for how to help stop the spread of invasive plants can be found here

 Do you want to get involved in recording non-native invasive species?